infolektuell/gradle-typst/README.md

 ## Features

-- [x] Define multiple source sets in one project, e.g., versions for printing and web publishing
 - [x] Compile multiple documents in parallel for faster builds
+- [x] Incremental build: Edit files and rebuild only affected documents
+- [x] Typst can either be automatically downloaded from GitHub releases, or use a local installation
+- [x] Define multiple source sets in one project to produce variants of your content, e.g., versions for printing and web publishing
-- [x] Can track changes in your local packages directory
+- [x] Track changes in locally installed Typst packages
 - [x] Convert unsupported image formats to format supported by Typst (ImageMagick required)
-- [x] Merge generated PDF files using [PDFBox]
+- [x] Merge generated PDF files into one file using [PDFBox]
-- [x] Compatible with [Configuration Cache]
+- [x] Works well with Gradle's [Configuration Cache] and [Build cache]

 ## Requirements